BendyWalker/Insulator-iOS/README.md

-# insulator-ios
+# Insulator for iPhone
-A simple iOS application to help Type 1 Diabetics calculate insulin doses.
+A simple iPhone application to help Type 1 Diabetics calculate insulin doses.